rdinnager/slimr/README.md

 Sys.setenv(SLIM_HOME='C:/Program Files/R/R-4.3.1/library/slimr')
 ```

-If you want to add this path permanently to your Rstudio installation
+If you want to add this path permanently to your RStudio installation
 (so no need to run `Sys.setenv()` every time) you can use the command
 `usethis::edit_r_environ()` and add a line like
 `SLIMR_HOME='C:/Program Files/R/R-4.3.1/library/slimr'` to this file.